Research reveals that bed bugs develop resistance to widely used chemical treatments, potentially paving the way for super bed bugs.

 Humans … we think we’re pretty smart, don’t we.
 While many of us homo sapiens assume we have the upper hand when it comes to nature, it seems that nature has other things in mind.
 Just look at antibiotic-resistant bacteria – those guys are tiny yet they’ve managed to outsmart our brightest scientists.

 As Friedrich Nietzsche so famously suggested, "That which does not kill us makes us stronger" – and bingo.
 Who knew that these meme-worthy words that have become a coping mantra for millions could be uttered by our tiniest adversaries?
 Bacteria that survive antibiotics become super bugs, and now it seems like our battle against bed bugs is having a similar effect.While we haven’t yet created “super bed bugs” (shudder) we might be well on our way.
-A new study from Virginia Tech and New Mexico State University finds that one of the most widely used chemicals used in the war against these crazy-making insects is waning in efficacy because the persistent pests have built up a tolerance to it.
+A 2016 study from Virginia Tech and New Mexico State University found that one of the most widely used chemicals used in the war against these crazy-making insects is waning in efficacy because the persistent pests have built up a tolerance to it.